sovrynn/ecdo/1-ADHOC-EVIDENCE/earth-geo-state/README.md

 ## Peltier Effect

-What could cause the the dramitic shift from bolling allerod to younger dryas where the warm and cooler hemispheres swapped places so rapidly, perhaps a poleshift?
+What could cause the the dramatic shift from bolling allerod to younger dryas where the warm and cooler hemispheres swapped places so rapidly, perhaps a poleshift?

 ![warming](img/peltier-1.jpg "warming")
 ![warming](img/peltier-2.jpg "warming")